 The top US diplomat called Russia's decision to "associate its interests and its reputation with that of Assad" as "irresponsible and profoundly ill-advised".

-Russian Foreign Minister Sergey Lavrov was quoted by Russian news agencies as saying that Moscow would make efforts to resolve the crisis despite the US suspension of talks.
+Russian Foreign Minister Sergey Lavrov was quoted by Russian news agencies as saying Moscow would make efforts to resolve the crisis despite the US suspension of talks.

 Source: Al Jazeera News And Agencies